allingeek/aeslocker/README.md

 ## Dependencies

-The current implementation depegates to OpenSSL as shipped on OSX.
+The current implementation delegates to OpenSSL as shipped on OSX.

 ## Locking a file